Experienced Attorneys for Healthcare Providers and Business Owners Facing Fraud Investigations in Cleveland, Ohio

 - Negotiating a plea deal once charges have been filed

-- Going to trial on criminal charges and being found either guilty or not guilty
+- Going to trial on criminal charges with a guilty or not guilty finding

 Again, the ultimate outcome depends on a number of factors.
-At Oberheiden, P.C., our goal is to keep our clients’ investigations civil in nature and to resolve each case without charges being filed.
-Our track record shows that it is often possible to achieve this goal.
+At Oberheiden, P.C., our goal is to keep our clients’ cases civil in nature and to resolve each case without charges filed.
+Our history shows that it is often possible to achieve this goal.

 Q: What Is Prescription Fraud?

-“Prescription drug fraud” is a generic term that includes the unlawful practice of dispensing and administration of controlled-substance medications.
-Some of the most common allegations in prescription drug fraud investigations include:
+“Prescription drug fraud” is a generic term that includes the unlawful practice of dispensing and managing of scheduled medications.
+Some of the most common allegations in prescription drug fraud allegations include:

 - Prescribing opioid or narcotic medications to a drug-dependent patient